In ancient Greece, groups gathered at Epidaurus

 Today, groups gather in an Asklepian temple in “cyberspace” (Skype), invoking dreams from around the world.
 The sites have changed but the tradition remains the same….

 Since 1997 cyberdreamwork.com has been committed to real-time, interactive, Jungian based group dreamwork on the Internet.
 Groups of 5 or more people meet in real time, in a virtual, private conference room connected to the audio/video program of either Skype or Zoom.
-Here, under the guidance of an Embodied Imagination® Practitioner, members focus on an exploration of the creative imagination.
+Here, under the guidance of an Embodied Imagination® Therapist or Practitioner, members focus on an exploration of the creative imagination.

 To join a Cyberdreamwork Group, simply contact the site’s webmaster (email@example.com) and express an interest in becoming part of the Cyberdreamwork community.